konflux-ci/architecture/ADR/0033-opentelemetry-tracing.md

 ## Context

-Instrumenting the application build pipelines with OpenTelemetry tracing will provide us invaluable insight in case things go wrong.
+Instrumenting the application build pipelines with OpenTelemetry tracing will provide us (specify who is us -- SREs?
+Konflux Devs?) invaluable insight in case things go wrong.
 We are going to get traces for the tekton controller activity and generating spans for tekton tasks to achieve an easier mental model to use for debugging.

 (what else can we add as context here?)